-You may need to help them choose productive things they can do during that free time like playing music, doing art projects, reading, exercising or playing sports.
-These are great activities that can be used as extracurricular credit in High School.
+You may need to help them choose productive things they can do during that free time like playing music, doing art projects, reading, exercising, or playing sports.
+These are great activities that can be used for extracurricular credit in High School.

 Journal your feelings and prayers.
 Parenting and homeschooling an anxious child is very stressful.
 Sometimes putting pen to paper can help you sort out your feelings and help you with the stress that you’re under.

 Having support is such a crucial tool for homeschooling your anxious child.
 Having a therapist who can teach Cognitive Behavioral Therapy (CBT), coping techniques and help you learn to interact with your child in ways that will help and not exasperate your child is probably one of the most important things you can do for your child and yourself.

 It is possible to homeschool your anxious child but I would never do it alone.
 Interacting with someone who has anxiety can be overwhelming and frustrating if you don’t have the tools and understanding you need.
 You may even need to teach your other children coping skills because their sibling’s anxiety most definitely affects them too.